Jesus-Catzin/Big-Data/bigdataprinciples1_2.md.md

 3- Why is better to save unstructure data?
 * It's better to store the unstructure data because you can improve, change or renormalize your data at a later time when you need it.

+4- Why is important to use immutable data and which benifits offer?
+* Because with it you avoid to overwrite your data and lost them.
+This allow you tack each field of user information in a separate table and you tie each unit of data to a moment in time when the information is known to be true.

+5- Which are the main point for the fact-based model?
+* Stores your raw data as atomic facts
+* Keeps the facts immutable and eternally true by using timestamps
+* Ensures each fact is identifiable so that query processing can identify duplicates

+6-